 A rich, robust wine that asserts its character with a sumptuous purple hue.
-It boasts an expressive nose of ripe stone fruits: cherry, peach, apricot, and plum.
-On the palate, it is full-bodied, captivating with its richness and the finesse of its tannins.
+It has an expressive nose of ripe stone fruits: cherry, peach, apricot, and plum.
+On the palate, it is full-bodied and captivates with its richness and the finesse of its tannins.
 The fruit is the star of this cuvée—generous and well-balanced!

 Buy Laurent Perrachon wines at the best prices in a private sale!